Banksandrew16/ANKHWallet/README.md

 Instructions for usage:

-Save the script in your secure environment as, for example, multi_chain_wallet_generator.py.
+Save the script in your secure environment

 Transfer the script to the offline computer or set up an offline environment.